-The independent members of the Panel will be appointed on a three-year basis.
-So as to ensure continuity of experience amongst those concerned the periods of appointment will be "staggered" over a period of three years so as to ensure this.
+The three independent members of the Panel will normally be appointed for on a three-year term basis.
+So as to ensure continuity of experience amongst those concerned, the periods of appointment will be "staggered" over a period of three years so as to ensure this.
+Should a co-opted member resign during their term of office, the Panel will determine the length of their replacement's initial appointment.
+Where practical, appointment periods will be such that the terms of office of independent co-opted members do not expire at the same time.

 When the appointment period for an independent member expires, a Recruitment Panel will be established in order to determine whether reappointment should be offered, or a full recruitment process should be carried out, except in the case of the expiry of the second term of office of an independent member, at which time a full recruitment process must be carried out.
+If an independent co-opted member resigns during their term of office a Recruitment Panel will be established.